Abdillahi-A/Guessing_Game/README.md

 I'm thinking of a random integer between 1 and 20.
 What number am I thinking of?

+Both .py files work exactly the same.
+I've just cleaned up the code on one of them by using funcitons.

 ## Change log:

 Added a Try and Except block to account for ValueErrors e.g. if a user inputs a string instead of an integer.